Culture of Melbourne: Music

 Nellie Melba, one of the Victorian era's most famous opera singers, took her stage name from her native Melbourne.

-Melbourne has one of the most highly regarded live music scenes in the world.
-In terms of the quality and number of venues, arguably, it is comparable with cities such as Austin.
+Melbourne has a large live music scene.
+In terms of the number of venues, it has been compared with cities such as Austin.
 Hundreds of venues throughout Melbourne host live music, some of which host live music every night of the week.

 Operatic soprano Dame Nellie Melba, one of the late Victorian Era's most famous singers, took her stage name from her native Melbourne, her stage name also being the source of the term ‘melba toast’.

 In 1934 Clement Williams recorded Let’s Take a Trip to Melbourne, written by Jack O'Hagan.
 Singer Paul Kelly has written several well-known songs about aspects of the city close to the heart of many Melburnians, notably "Leaps And Bounds" and "From St Kilda to King's Cross", while Skyhooks also wrote some more tongue-in-cheek songs about Melbourne.
 "Balwyn Calling", "Carlton (Lygon Street Limbo)" and "Toorak Cowboy" are examples.
 Melbourne-originated indie-rock band The Living End wrote the song "West End Riot" about differences between eastern and western suburbs in Melbourne's inner city.

 The 1960s gave rise to many performers including Olivia Newton-John, John Farnham, Graeme Bell, and folk group The Seekers.
 The 1970s and 1980s saw many acts getting their first big breaks on Melbourne's Countdown, including the Little River Band and Crowded House who later wrote a song about the city of Melbourne called Four Seasons In One Day.
 Successful Melbourne artists include Flea (of the Red Hot Chili Peppers), Weddings Parties Anything, TISM, Snog, Jet and Something for Kate.
 Melbourne is also the home of rock "guru" journalist Ian "Molly" Meldrum.